“What are we going to do tonight,” Pinky asks Brain. “Same thing we do every night, Pinky, try to take over the world.”

 In some industries where customer is king contact can be abrasive at times.
 People are turned off as soon as they hear the keywords to a sales pitch.
 Because of this, there is a difficulty of reaching out to clients to create a more personal connection.
 Conversational commerce, through WhatsApp, is now powered by artificial intelligence that anticipates a customer’s behaviour and needs without being too pushy.
 The friendly tone draws users to share more information about themselves, and the information shared helps bots create personal recommendations, rather blanket solutions.
 Bots are friendlier, intending to convert one sale into one loyal customer.

 Meaningful conversations are a premium in a customer-centric industry.
 The trend now is leaning towards a tool or an app that anticipates a customer’s behaviour, engages the customer, and provides personalized responses, in a friendly manner.
 As in the debt collection industry, each client has different problems that need tailored solutions.
-With WhatsApp and conversational commerce, gone are the days of generic answers.
+With how WhatsApp delivers tailored solutions, gone are the days of generic answers.